Skip to content

 The second image has to do with the Resurrection of Jesus.
 God “rolling away” the reproach of Egypt is reminiscent of the way that the stone sealing Christ’s tomb was “rolled away” (Mark 16:4; Luke 24:2) after Jesus returned from the deadthe ultimate image of new life.

 This way of reading the Old Testament is how the early Church read it, but it would be a mistake to think that they thought of the Old Testament as “just symbolism,” even if it was symbolism for Jesus.
 They believed that these ancient events really did happen, but they also believed that real, historical events could have spiritual meaning and cosmic significance.
-That’s because they viewed the world differently from us: they believed that the physical and the spiritual world were not really .
+That’s because they viewed the world differently from us: they believed that the physical and the spiritual world were not really separable from each other.
 This way of thinking was called “sacramental” thinking by the early church (if you’re interested, you can read more about this in my short book, Journal to Reality: Sacramental Life in a Secular Age).
 Sacramental thought is one of the major reasons that the early Christians kept the Old Testament as a part of their scriptures, even though the Jewish converts of the early church rapidly became the minority.
 Early Christians viewed history and historical events as having a sacred character: historical events could be prophetic images for things that came later.
 And when early Christians examined the Old Testament from this angle, they saw image after image connected to the life of Jesus.
 In sacramental thought, arguing about the factual details of the Old Testament is less important than understanding its true spiritual meaning.

 Image credit